rsinghlab/pyaging/README.md

 ## 📝 To-Do List

-- [ ] Incorporate more murine DNA methylation clocks
+- [X] Incorporate more murine DNA methylation clocks
-- [ ] Add torch data loader for age prediction of large datasets
+- [X] Add torch data loader for age prediction of large datasets
-- [ ] Integrate scAge and scRNAseq clocks (and datasets)
+- [ ] Add other blood chemistry biological age clocks (KD age)
 - [ ] Incorporate proteomic clocks (and datasets)
+- [ ] Integrate scAge clocks (this is proving to be difficult)
+- [ ] Integrate scRNAseq clocks (and datasets)

 ## ❓ Can't find an aging clock?